metamorph-inc/openmeta-examples-and-templates/graph-gremlin/README.md

 The `openmeta_to_gremlin.py` script is designed to work with OpenMETA's CyPhyPython interpreter--  in `Spacecraft.xme`, there is an example testbench (at "Testing/GraphTB") that will run the `openmeta_to_gremlin` script.
-Open the testbench in OpenMETA and run the Master Interpreter to run the testbench;
+Open the test bench in OpenMETA and run the Master Interpreter to run the test bench;
-the scripts output will be placed in the testbench's results folder.
+the script's output will be placed in the test bench's results folder.

-To apply the script to your own models, you'll need to create a testbench and workflow that runs the `openmeta_to_gremlin.py` script in your model.
+To apply the script to your own models, you'll need to create a test bench and workflow that runs the `openmeta_to_gremlin.py` script in your model.
 See the [OpenMETA Documentation][openmeta-tb-tutorial] for a walkthrough.